Baltimore Tummy Tuck (abdominoplasty)

 • Dermolipectomy, aka Panniculectomy

-This procedure can be performed under IV anesthesia or General anesthesia as an out-patient.
-We prefer the use of IV sedation as it almost completely eliminates the risk of pulmonary embolism which is associated with General anesthesia.
+We prefer the use of IV sedation as it almost eliminates the risk of pulmonary embolism which is associated with General anesthesia.
 It is a milder form of anesthesia with little or no nausea.
-With respect to scarring, the surgical markings for skin excision are made with you in front of a mirror the morning of surgery.
-This allows you to know exactly where your Tummy tuck scar will be located.

 Before & after Tummy tuck patient profile photos..

-A Mini tummy tuck is best suited for women who don’t have stretch marks or saggy skin, but have a pouch below the belly button.
-It can be done through an incision in the belly button, or through a C section scar if the patient wants a little excess skin taken off.
+A Mini tummy tuck is best suited for women who only have a pouch below the belly button.
+The procedure can be done through an incision in the belly button, or through a C-section scar if the patient wants a little excess skin taken off.

 What problems does a Tummy tuck address?

-There are three problems which the Full tummy tuck procedure addresses.
-Patients who are candidates for the procedure usually have these three complaints:
+There are three problems that the standard tummy tuck procedure addresses.
+Patients usually have these three complaints:

 • Excess fat tissue: The lower abdomen and flanks (love handles) are the most common areas of fat deposits.